Argumentation-LLC/howto/main_menu.md

 # Main Menu Commands

-The main menu button is three horizontal lines in the upper left-hand corner of Argumentation.
+The main menu button is three horizontal lines in the upper left-hand corner of Argumentation:

 ![The Main Menu button.
 It's a square with three horizontal lines inside it](./images/Main_Menu_Icon.png)